zakaria-lahyani/permiso/docs/getting-started/installation.md

 # 📦 Installation Guide

-This guide will help you set up the Keystone Authentication System for development or production use.
+This guide will help you set up the permiso Authentication System for development or production use.

 ## 🔧 Prerequisites